mithril-security/blindai-preview/README.md

   <p align="center">
     <b>BlindAI</b> helps deploy AI models with an added <b>privacy layer</b>,
-    protecting the data sent to be analysed by the model and the model's IP.
+    protecting the data sent to the model.
     <br />
     <a href="https://blindai.mithrilsecurity.io/en/latest/"><strong>Explore the docs »</strong></a>
     <br />